Slovak National Theater and Opera in Bratislava

 Current program of the Slovak National Theater:

-Bratislava, the pleasingly inexpensive capital of Slovakia, is the perfect place for a night at the opera, The Daily Telegraph wrote in January 2004.
+Bratislava, the pleasingly inexpensive capital of Slovakia, is the perfect place for a night at the opera, British The Daily Telegraph wrote in January 2004.
 This is still true.
-Opera in Bratislava is popular among international visitors for its high artistic standard as well for cheap tickets.
+Opera in Bratislava is popular among foreign visitors for its high artistic standard as well for cheap tickets.

 The Opera performances are in the historical building of the Slovak National Theater at the Hviezdoslavovo Namestie Square in the Old City and at the new building of the Slovak National Theater at the Pribinova Street.
 Performances usually start at 7 p.m.